temporalio/features/features/signal/workflow_to_workflow/README.md

 # Workflow-to-workflow signals

-In Temporal, signals can be sent from one workflow to another workflow in the same namespace via the language's Temporal SDK API.
+Signals can be sent from one workflow to another workflow in the same namespace via the language's Temporal SDK API.

 # Detailed spec